-Meet Matt Faucher, Michael Boland, Michael McGuirk, Val Moranto, Richard Westfahl, and Jeff Gurner: all professional and successful actors (some with Broadway credits) who will be on stage in Ridgefield at ACT of CT performing in their upcoming musical, GUYS AND DOLLS!
+Meet Matt Faucher, Michael Boland, Michael McGuirk, Val Moranto, and Richard Westfahl: all professional and successful actors (some with Broadway credits) who will be on stage in Ridgefield at ACT of CT performing in their upcoming musical, GUYS AND DOLLS!

 Q: Why are regional theaters (like ACT of CT) so very important?

 A: Regional theatres like ACT of CT are super important because they bring Broadway-caliber productions to their communities for those who cannot get out to see shows on Broadway or in other larger cities.
 ACT of CT gives so much back to the beautiful community of Ridgefield and receives so much love and support from that community in return!